oracle/bpftune/FEATURE_PLAN.md

    tcp_wmem[2] max buffer size; if so increase buffer size to accommodate more data since app needs more space. (tested)

+### netns tuner
+ - tuner iterates over network namespaces at init and watches for netns add/remove events so that we can maintain tuner state for non-global network namespaces also.

 ### Packaging
  - added a "make pkg" target which creates rpm